-Boardwalks

-PO19 Development that is for a boardwalk in a declared fish habitat area minimises impacts on the declared fish habitat area.
+Performance outcomes Acceptable outcomes Boardwalks PO19 Development that is for a boardwalk in a declared fish habitat area minimises impacts on the declared fish habitat area .
 AO19.1 The benefits of the boardwalk will outweigh any adverse impacts to the declared fish habitat area.

-AO19.2 The boardwalk will be:

-- (1) publicly owned and for public benefit - (2) strategically located to achieve a high level of community use or benefit or awareness of the fish habit area - (3) for education or for providing public access to prevent uncontrolled disturbance of the declared fish habitat area.

-AO19.3 The boardwalk will:

-- (1) have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration to the substrate - (2) maintain existing tidal hydrology.

-Editor's note: Guidance on how to meet the acceptable outcomes is included in Fisheries guidelines for fish-friendly structures (FHG 006), Department of Primary Industries and Fisheries, 2006.
+AND AO19.2 The boardwalk will be: publicly owned and for public benefit strategically located to achieve a high level of community use or benefit or awareness of the fish habit area for education or for providing public access to prevent uncontrolled disturbance of the declared fish habitat area.
+AND AO19.3 The boardwalk will: have pedestrian decking surfaces that allow a minimum of 40 per cent light penetration to the substrate maintain existing tidal hydrology.
+Editor's note: Guidance on how to meet the acceptable outcomes is included in Fisheries guidelines for fish-friendly structures (FHG oo6), Department of Primary Industries and Fisheries, 2006.
+Bridges PO20 For a development for a bridge in a declared fish habitat area (management B area only): (1) the development minimises impacts on the declared fish habitat area (2) there is an overriding need for the bridge to be located in the management B area.

-Bridges

-PO2o For a development for a bridge in a declared fish habitat area (management B area only):

-- (1) the development minimises impacts on the declared fish habitat area - (2) there is an overriding need for the bridge to be located in the management B area.

 AO20.1 Bridges in a declared fish habitat area are located in the management B area of the declared fish habitat area.

-AO20.2 The bridge is located on or between lands for which the applicant can demonstrate rights.

-AO20.3 The bridge:

-- (1) abutments are outside the management B area - (2) is supported on piles only (not culverts, pipes or causeways) and the number of bridge piles within the management B area is minimised - (3) is designed to direct all water run-off from the surface of the bridge for treatment outside the declared fish habitat area - (4) has minimal impacts on vessel access upstream from the declared fish habitat area.

-Dredging or extracting sediment (for restoring fish habitats or natural processes)

-PO21 Dredging or extracting in a declared fish habitat area restores fish habitats or natural processes.

-Editor's note: Applicants should review MPo6 - Minor impact works in a declared fish habitat are or involving the removal, destruction or damage of marine plants-a self-assessable code may be applicable and not require a development application.
+AND AO20.2 The bridge is located on or between lands for which the applicant can demonstrate rights.
+AND AO20.3 The bridge: abutments are outside the management B area is supported on piles only (not culverts, pipes or causeways) and the number of bridge piles within the management B area is minimised is designed to direct all water run-off from the surface of the bridge for treatment outside the declared fish habitat area Dredging or extracting sediment (for restoring fish habitats or natural processes) PO21 Dredging or extracting in a declared fish habitat area restores fish habitats or natural processes.
+Editor's note: Applicants should review MPo6 - Minor impact works in a declared fish habitat are or involving the removal, destruction or damage of marine plants -a self-assessable code may be applicable and not require a development application.
 See also prescribed development purpose-Restoring the fish habitat or natural processes.
 AO21.1 Dredging or extracting sediment from a declared fish habitat area is only for the purpose of restoring fish habitats or natural processes.

-Fishing platforms

-PO22 Development that is for a public fishing platform in a declared fish habitat area minimise impacts on the declared fish habitat area.

-A022.1 The proposed location for a public fishing platform in a declared fish habitat area:

-(1) has been assessed to the most the most suitable location through a strategic planning approach
+Fishing platforms PO22 Development that is for a public fishing platform in a declared fish habitat area minimise impacts on the declared fish habitat area .
+AO22.1 The proposed location for a public fishing platform in a declared fish habitat area: (1) has been assessed to the most the most suitable location through a strategic planning approach